Changissnz/selfinterest/README.md

 ## More on philosophies of self-interest #72

-Advanced persistent threats are a category of adversarial organization that are worthy enough for elaboration in the area of security.
-Belligerence is the characteristic in many forms and degrees, difficult to quantify for control.
-The phraseme "advanced persistent threat" (APT) has only become popular with the proliferation of internet use, although the concept is not solely rooted in the domain of the internet; APTs are, first and foremost, offendors and the naming of threat actors that use the internet as the domain to wage offense is purely out of the convenience of cheapness in the transmission of offense.
+Advanced persistent threats are a category of adversarial organization that is worthy enough for elaboration in the area of security.
+Belligerence is the characteristic in many forms and degrees, difficult to quantify for control so that this characterist persists long past the limits for acceptance.
+The phraseme "advanced persistent threat" (APT) has only become popular with the proliferation of internet use, although the concept is not solely rooted in the domain of the internet; APTs are, first and foremost, offendors and this labeling for threat actors that use the internet as the domain to wage offense is purely out of the convenience of cheapness in the transmission of offense.
+Computing is fundamentally operation on the materialized product of devices primarily electronic in nature; the applications of this field touch every corner of human activity because of their applicable quantification and industrialized mechanisms for calculation.
+As such, there is a lot of benefit in understanding APTs from fields not confined to the theoretics of computing.
+APTs are, in fact, organized for purposes always somehow connected to political warfare, and not necessarily the physically violent variety either that bears fault that can be gauged in zero-sum terms amenable to cleanly attributing fault to the enemy.